 Film Stills Archive

 The Film Stills Archive is located at The Celeste Bartos Film Preservation Center in Hamlin, Pennsylvania.
-The collection is available to researchers and scholars by appointment only.
-Please fill out the online form to make any requests.
+The collection is available to researchers and scholars by appointment with the Film Study Center only.
+To access stills, please provide the title (plus foreign titles, if applicable), director, year, and country for all films; and first and last name for all personalities.

 You may also contact the following organizations: